-Michael is Assistant Professor in the Department of Sociology.
+Michael is an assistant professor in the Department of Sociology.
 He joined the department in 2019 after completing his PhD at the University of Notre Dame.
 Michael received a BS in sociology in 2012 and an MS in sociology in 2014, both from BYU.
 His research lies at the intersection of several fields, including cultural sociology, theory, religion, and computational methods (network analysis and text analysis).
 Michael is a first-generation college graduate.

 Selected Publications